-(Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai)

-Recognized Under Section 2(f) & 12(B) of the UGC Act.
-1956
+(AUTONOMOUS) (Approved by AICTE, New Delhi & Affiliated to Anna University, Chennai) Recognized Under Section 2(f) & 12(B) of the UGC Act, 1956 NAAC Accredited with 'A' Grade

 - Build and manage a competitive supply chain using strategies, models, techniques and information technology. - Understand the concept of Supply chain strategy. - Gain the knowledge of Network Design decisions using Decision trees - Familiarize the concept of Managing inventory for short life. - Understand the concept of Agile Supply Chains.